One country, three weeks, and over 3400 kilometres. Our trip to South Africa was ambitious to say the least!

 - Pick up a Coast to Coast guide at your hostel.
 You’ll find free copies of these booklets at most hostels and they are super useful when planning the next leg of your trip.
 I also liked that this guide is written with a bit of humour.

 - Pick up a SIM card once you arrive.
 I don’t normally get a SIM card for my phone when I travel, but in South Africa I made an exception and it came in handy.
 I mainly used it to coordinate pickups with hostels that were outside of town, and to confirm tour bookings.
-You may want to consider getting a data plan as well because I found he internet outside of the cities to be incredibly slow.
+You may want to consider getting a data plan as well because I found the internet outside of the cities to be incredibly slow.

-Have you been to South Africa?
+Have you been backpacking in South Africa?

 Where would you stop between Johannesburg and Cape Town?